Senior Hurler Won Six Games For Xavier This Year

 Xavier head coach Scott Googins catches us up with his team that just returned from a spring break trip to Florida.
 He talks about the pitching and offense and the new additions to Hayden Field.

-Scott Googins begins his seventh season as the head coach for the Xavier baseball team in 2012.
-Googins, the 2009 ABCA Mideast Region Coach of the Year, continues to produce record-breaking Musketeer squads and the team is coming off another successful season in 2011.
+Scott Googins begins his tenth season as the head coach for the Xavier baseball team in 2015.
+Googins, the 2009 ABCA Mideast Region Coach of the Year and 2008 Atlantic 10 Coach of the Year, continues to produce winning Musketeer squads and is coming off a successful 2014 campaign with an overall record of 30-29, a BIG EAST Tournament championship, and an appearance in the NCAA tournament.

 Googins led the 2011 Musketeers to their fifth straight Atlantic 10 Tournament, fifth-straight 20-win season and second 30-win season in three years.
 The 2011 edition of the Musketeers boasted five players earning Atlantic 10 honors including conference Player of the Year, Ben Thomas.
 Thomas became Xavier's all-time leader in homeruns and was drafted by the San Francisco Giants.